-The No. 1 Super-Premium Bourbon has a high rye content, making it perfect for one classical cocktail: the Manhattan.
+The No. 1 super-premium bourbon has a high rye content, making it perfect for one classical cocktail: the Manhattan.
 Just mix the whiskey, vermouth, and bitters, and enjoy.
-Yet since No. 1 Premium is so versatile, this bourbon can really make any great drink even greater.
+Yet since Woodford Reserve Bourbon is so versatile, this bourbon can really make any great drink even greater.

 “It’s a bartender’s swiss army knife,” says McCall.
 “It works across all areas, and we did that on purpose.
 If you have a Woodford Reserve on hand, you can make whatever a guest requests.”

 For more food and drink coverage, visit longislandpress.com/category/food-drink.